 A national leader in outpatient addiction medicine, CleanSlate marks its first center in Ohio with the Lewis Center facility, with plans to open additional Ohio centers next year.
 The company has been eagerly welcomed by the Columbus-area community, which suffers from a shortage of quality providers for medication-assisted treatment (MAT).

 Even prior to CleanSlate's opening, the Department of Public Health in Columbus expressed its interest in partnership.
-"We are very excited for CleanSlate to open in Columbus, and we feel that many of our clients could benefit from attending its program," said DPH Program Manager Greg Lanham.
+"We are very excited for CleanSlate to open in Columbus, and we feel that many of our clients could benefit from attending this program," said DPH Program Manager Greg Lanham.
 "We would love to partner with CleanSlate's program to have our opioid and alcohol clients referred there for off-site MAT services."

 (Pictured, L-R: Staff at CleanSlate's new center in Lewis Center: Rae Ann Smith, APRN/CNP; Sarita Salzberg, M.D.; Autumn Yasher, MBA; Nikki Brauning, CMA)